Bluspur/Bootcamp_ATM/Planning/Brief.md

 - Proper Object Oriented Design.
 - Explore Interfaces and Abstractions in Java.
 - Explore Database options for storing account data.
 SQLite etc.
-- Maintain a steady flow of **small** updates to Github, for the sake of tracking progress.
+- Maintain a steady flow of **small** updates to GitHub, for the sake of tracking progress.
 - Explore Java documentation generation.
 ### Stretch Goals Given Extra Time
 - Explore techniques to manage polling user input.